Skip to product information

 Sale Sold out

-At its peak, many of WeWork’s most senior executives — including its co-founder — had been trained as architects, and the company employed a design, engineering, procurement, and construction team reaching nearly 1,800 people that designed and delivered more than 44.8 million square feet of space globally ranging from coworking spaces to corporate headquarters for Fortune 100 companies to ground-up buildings to campus masterplans.
-These professionals worked together in a vertically integrated context arguably unlike any other spatial design practice that had existed before: an ambitious, if ultimately short-lived, new form of multidisciplinary practice organized around the delivery of spatial products as opposed to professional services.
-This product focus — coupled with hypergrowth funded by venture capital — required the assembly of an uncommon diversity of disciplines and skill sets under one roof.
-Architects, interior designers, engineers, workplace strategists, graphic designers, construction managers, technologists, fabricators, cost estimators, procurement specialists, real estate specialists, security specialists, business strategists, community managers, facilities managers, marketing professionals...all worked side-by-side in the numerous WeWork headquarters distributed throughout the world.
+At WeWork’s peak, many of its most senior executives—including its cofounder—had been trained as architects, and the company employed a design, engineering, procurement, and construction team of more than 1,000 people.
+From 2017-2019 alone, this team designed and delivered nearly 48 million square feet of space globally, ranging from coworking offices to corporate headquarters for Fortune 100 companies to ground-up buildings to campus masterplans.
+These professionals worked together in a context unlike any other spatial design practice that had existed before: an ambitious, if ultimately short-lived, new form of multidisciplinary practice organized around the delivery of spatial products as opposed to professional services.
+This product focus—coupled with hypergrowth funded by venture capital—required the assembly of an uncommon diversity of disciplines and skill sets under one roof.
+Architects, interior designers, engineers, workplace strategists, graphic designers, construction managers, technologists, fabricators, cost estimators, procurement specialists, real-estate specialists, security specialists, business strategists, community managers, facilities managers, marketing professionals...all worked side-by-side in the numerous WeWork headquarters distributed throughout the world.

-The result has not only been 700+ built (and many more unbuilt) projects, but a global network of ex-WeWork employees that are changing the AEC, workplace, and real estate industries, both by bringing newly-discovered ways of doing things to established companies and organizations and by forming new enterprises that entirely rethink old disciplinary boundaries.
-As this “WeWork Effect” gathers strength, now is the time for CLOG to examine the impact WeWork has had on the way we create and experience the built environment.
+The result has not only been more than nine hundred built (and many more unbuilt) projects, but a global network of ex-WeWork employees that are changing the AEC, workplace, and real-estate industries, both by bringing newly discovered ways of doing things to established companies and organizations and by forming new enterprises that entirely rethink old disciplinary boundaries.
+As this “WeWork Effect” begins to gather force, now is the time for CLOG to examine WeWork and its impact on the way we create and experience the built environment.

 CONTRIBUTORS